deltaepsilon/firebase-ssr-starter/README.md

 ## Use Google Pub/Sub to trigger push notifications

-Process a user's notifications with the following pub-sub command:
+Process a single user's notifications with the following pub-sub command:

-`gcloud pubsub topics publish process-notifications --message '{"uid": "123456"}'`
+`gcloud pubsub topics publish process-user-notifications --message '{"uid": "123456"}'`

+Process all user notifications with the following pub-sub command:

+`gcloud pubsub topics publish process-notifications --message '{}'`